planetarium/snack.planetarium.dev/content/posts/2019/04/nat_traversal_1.eng.md

 If the server has an authorized IP, the client can access it, whether through NAT or not.
 However, if you need to connect to a device inside the NAT/firewall, you've got a problem.
 Because devices outside NAT cannot access the IP of a private network inside the NAT.
-Techniques to address these situations are called [NAT transversal techniques][1].
+Techniques to address these situations are called [NAT traversal techniques][1].

 [IP address]: https://en.wikipedia.org/wiki/IP_address
 [IPv4]: https://en.wikipedia.org/wiki/IPv4